Liam Marshall: Swinton Lions (loan)

 Marshall spent the 2016 season on loan at Championship side Swinton Lions.
 He made a number of impressive performances at the club, most notably scoring four tries in a 38–35 win against Halifax, and a hat trick in a 40–38 win against Sheffield Eagles.
 He finished the year as the club's top try scorer with 20 tries in 22 appearances.

-Return to patent club
+Return to parent club

 He made his first team début on 3 March 2017, against Leigh.
 Marshall also scored four tries on just his second game for the Warriors in a 38–16 win at the Warrington Wolves on 9 March 2017.
 He played in the 2017 Challenge Cup Final defeat by Hull F.C. at Wembley Stadium.

 Marshall made 22 appearances for Wigan in the 2018 season and scored 17 tries, but his season was cut short by an anterior cruciate ligament injury in August 2018.
 He missed the club's 2018 Super League Grand Final victory over Warrington Wolves.

 Marshall played 23 games for Wigan in the 2019 season and scored 16 tries including Wigan's shock loss to Salford in the semi-final.